Augustus Hill: Season 2

 Law school dean Alvah Case interviews Hill as part of his investigation into the riot.
 Hill is told that Dobbins has died.
 When Em City is reopened, he is angered when he is assigned with a prisoner group called the "Others" — along with Rebadow, Beecher, and Agamemnon Busmalis — instead of the Homeboys, the black gangsters in Oz.
 He is wary of rooming with Beecher, who recently bit off the tip of the penis of an Aryan inmate.
 When the judge from Hill's trial is sent to Oz for taking bribes while sentencing inmates, Hill asks black Muslim inmate Kareem Said to help get him freed.
 It is determined the judge had fairly sentenced Hill.
 Frustrated, he spends the rest of the season figuring out ways of escaping Oz.

 Season 3

 Inmate Malcolm Coyle confesses to Hill that he got away with murdering a family.
 Hill and Said inform Warden Leo Glynn, who contacts the district attorney.
 When the Homeboys plot to murder Hill, Said convinces Antonio Nappa, Carmen Guerra, and Vernon Schillinger to have their respective gangs aid the Muslims in protecting Hill.
 Nappa murders Coyle before his trial, deterring the Homeboys from taking any action.
 When Adebisi takes over the Homeboys, he stirs up racial tension in Oz to the point that inmates lose their pornographic magazines.
 After Adebisi gives Hill a confiscated magazine as a truce, corrections officer Sean Murphy has Hill thrown into solitary confinement.
 The tensions cause Glynn to lock down Oz.
+As Adebisi had intended in his scheme to stir racial tensions.